davidkellis/able/README.md

     }
     ```

+# Style Guide

+- strive for readability
+- 2 or 4 space indentation (2 space preferred); no tabs; no mixed indentation in a single file
+- open curly brace on same line as if/while/for expressions, function definitions, etc.

 # Able Tooling

 A single tool, `able`, handles builds, dependency management, package management, running tests, etc.

-A single file, `build.toml`, defines a project's build, dependencies, package metadata, etc.
+A single file, `build.cf`, defines a project's build, dependencies, package metadata, etc.

 A primary goal of having a single tool is to enable the quick spin-up of a development environment.
 Download a single binary and start working.